 The first step is making the Yorkshire Pudding.
 This recipe will make about 12 muffin tin sized or 6 double sized yorkies.
 You might be thinking that your yorkshires haven’t always puffed up but this foolproof recipe will change your mind.
 The secret is 4 eggs.
 When they’re finished baking they may be puffed up inside.
 Just give them a few pokes with a fork so they deflate, creating a perfect cavity for stuffing.
 Make the filling while they’re baking.

-If you have some leftover roast beef, chop it up for the filling.
-Or, no worries if you don’t, good quality deli meat is just as good.
-Ask for 2 or 3 really thick slices.
-Start by combining a big spoonful of flour and butter in a pot over medium heat.
+Chop cooked roast beef or good quality deli meat into small chunks.
+Or, cook some ground beef which is actually what’s in Shepherd’s Pie.
+Add a big spoonful of flour and butter to a pot over medium heat.
 Once it’s melted and starting to bubble, pour in beef broth and stir until thickened.
 Add your chopped beef along with some Worcestershire sauce and, yes, ketchup!
 Then, put frozen peas and carrots in a strainer and run very hot water over them for a minute or so to remove any ice.
 This also helps defrost them.
-Add the veggies to the meat mixture and let it simmer away until you’re ready to stuff the yorkies.
+Add the veggies to the meat mixture and let it simmer away until you’re ready to stuff the Yorkies.

 You want the potatoes on top to be light and fluffy, so adding milk and whipping them with a hand mixer softens them up perfectly.
 And what else goes better with roast beef than horseradish?
 Adding some to the potato mixture gives that hint of flavour without any heat.
 I personally wouldn’t mind the heat but I can’t seem to find hot horseradish anymore anyway.